Taslima-Khanam/QT_Project_Hospital_Management_System/README.md

 # QT_Project_Hospital_Management_System
-A ZIP file is also provided for quick download and use
+A ZIP file is not included in this repository.
+Please clone or download the source files directly from GitHub